sapna-n-patel/RICE-CyberSecurity/README.md

 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
--
-- Copy the config file to the new vm.
+- Copy the `configuration file` to the `playbook`.
-- Update the `host` file to include `New VM IP with 'ansible_python_interpreter=/usr/bin/python3'`
+- Update the `configuation file` to include the `Elk VM IP`.
-- Run the playbook, and navigate to ELK server GUI, scroll to **Step 5: Module Status** and click **Check Data** to check that the installation worked as expected.
+- Run the playbook, and navigate to `Kibana` to check that the installation worked as expected.

 _TODO: Answer the following questions to fill in the blanks:_
 - _Which file is the playbook?